Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): 1Kings 4:29-34; Proverbs 1–4

 Solomon repeats this theme in one form or another throughout the book of Proverbs: “The fear of the LORD is the beginning of knowledge, but fools despise wisdom and discipline” (Proverbs 1:7, NIV).

-What is the fear of the LORD?
+Who is the LORD we are to fear?
 The LORD is the most common name for God in the Bible.
 He is the great and powerful “I am,” the eternal, self-existent one, the Sovereign creator and sustainer of everything.

 Although he is above and beyond all in majesty, power, holiness, and comprehension, he is personal and wants a relationship with us, his creation (more...).
 God is loving, kind, and very patient, but is also just and exercises discipline or punishment for wrongdoing.